Brandt & Sherman logo

 Can You Still File an Injury Claim Without Insurance?

 Yes.
-Uninsured drivers can still file injury claims, but the amount they recover may be reduced under the No Pay, No Play rule.
+Drivers without insurance can still file personal injury claims in Louisiana.
+However, the amount they can recover may be limited under the No Pay, No Play law.

-You may still have a valid claim if the crash involved:
+You may still have a valid claim if the accident involved:

 • A distracted driver